 The risk is highest from dusk to dawn because sand flies typically feed (bite) at night and during twilight hours.
 Although sand flies are less active during the hottest time of the day, they may bite if they are disturbed (for example, if hikers brush against tree trunks or other sites where sand flies are resting).
 Vector activity can easily be overlooked: sand flies do not make noise, they are small (approximately one-third the size of mosquitoes), and their bites might not be noticed.

 Examples of types of travelers who might have an increased risk for CL include ecotourists, adventure travelers, bird watchers, Peace Corps volunteers, missionaries, military personnel, construction workers, and people who do research outdoors at night or twilight.
-However, even short-term travelers in endemic areas have developed CL.
+However, even short-term travelers in leishmaniasis-endemic areas have developed CL.

 CL is characterized by skin lesions (open or closed sores), which typically develop within several weeks or months after exposure.
 In some people, the sores first appear months or years later, in the context of trauma (such as skin wounds or surgery).
 The sores can change in size and appearance over time.
 They typically progress from small papules to nodular plaques, and often lead to open sores with a raised border and central crater (ulcer), which can be covered with scales or crust.
 The lesions usually are painless but can be painful, particularly if open sores become infected with bacteria.
 Satellite lesions, regional lymphadenopathy, and nodular lymphangitis can be noted.
 The sores usually heal eventually, even without treatment.
 However, they can last for months or years and typically result in scarring.

-A potential concern applies to some of the Leishmania species in South and Central America: some parasites can spread from the skin to the mucosal surfaces of the nose or mouth and cause sores there.
+A potential concern applies to some of the Leishmania species in South and Central America: some parasites might spread from the skin to the mucosal surfaces of the nose or mouth and cause sores there.
 This form of leishmaniasis, mucosal leishmaniasis (ML), might not be noticed until years after the original skin sores appear to have healed.
 Although ML is uncommon, it has occurred in travelers and expatriates whose cases of CL were not treated or were inadequately treated.
-The initial clinical manifestations typically involve the nose (chronic stuffiness, bleeding, and inflamed mucosa or sores) and less often the mouth; in advanced cases, ulcerative destruction of the nose, mouth, and pharynx can be noted (such as perforation of the nasal septum).
+The initial clinical manifestations typically involve the nose (chronic stuffiness, bleeding, and inflamed mucosa or sores) and less often the mouth; in advanced cases, ulcerative destruction of the nose, mouth, pharynx, and larynx can be noted (such as perforation of the nasal septum).

 Clinicians should consider CL in people with chronic (nonhealing) skin lesions who have been in areas where leishmaniasis is found.
 Laboratory confirmation of the diagnosis is achieved by detecting Leishmania parasites (or DNA) in infected tissue, through light-microscopic examination of stained specimens, culture techniques, or molecular methods.